Yakima-Teng/cv/README.md

 ## Deploy to server through sftp

 Script like 'npm run deploy' defined in the package.json file won't be available at your first use.
-You need to open gruntfile.js and revise configuration under scp.options and scp.your_target to make it available.
+You need to copy and rename `config-example.json` to `config.json` and revise the content to  to make it available.
 One small tip here:
 Before you make any changes under the key "scp", you can first cd to your project root and then use the command below to avoid committing and pushing your local private information to the remote repository accidentally:
 ```bash
 git update-index --assume-unchanged gruntfile.js